 Notes

-- Use a tall glass to assist in filling your pastry bag.
-If you don’t have a proper pastry bag, you can always use a zip-top bag with the corner cut off, or fashion one out of parchment paper.
+- Use a piping bag to frost your cake.
+By piping your frosting, you can add even layers of frosting in between the cake layers.
+If you don’t have a proper pastry bag, you can always use a Ziploc bag with the corner cut off.